Making Flat Ballet shoes as your first-ever footwear type will make your learning of shoemaking easier and smoother!

 10. Finishing and making the sock lining for the flat ballet shoes.

-These are the main steps to make flat ballet shoes and in each of them is involved a lot of different processes, shoemaking techniques, and approaches.
-Now here it is impossible to go through all these steps, so if you want to make flat ballet shoes, make sure to check my Beginner Pro.
+These are the main steps to make flat ballet shoes and each of them involves a lot of different processes, shoemaking techniques, and approaches.
+Now it is impossible to go through all these steps, so if you want to make flat ballet shoes, make sure to check out my Beginner Pro.

 Now, although I can’t explain every small detail in making flat ballet shoes, I can share with you some very useful tips that you will be able to apply right now.